Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Cost is one of the most important, if not the main selection criteria for Cloud providers.
 The aim is to find a vendor that would be:

-• flexible: the infrastructure’s cost should depend on the server load and used storage, not every month;
+• Flexible: The infrastructure’s cost should depend on the server load and used storage, not every month;

-• appropriate for your business model: it’s not reasonable for an SMB to be charged by an enterprise plan – you need to make sure that a chosen service offers a sustainable model for your company’s size and scope;
+• Appropriate for your business model: It’s not reasonable for an SMB to be charged by an enterprise plan – you need to make sure that a chosen service offers a sustainable model for your company’s size and scope;

 We evaluated each of the big three vendors by these criteria, examining how well they fit businesses of various sizes and fields.